xbpeng/DeepLoco/README.md

 ### Build Instructions

 1. Download the most recent compressed external file from the newest release.
-1. Extract it and move into the TerrainRL directory.
-The top directory of the TerrainRL repository should now contain a directory called `external`, in addition to all the other directories that were there before.
+1. Extract it and move into the DeepLoco directory.
+The top directory of the DeepLoco repository should now contain a directory called `external`, in addition to all the other directories that were there before.
 1. Build the source code for caffe that came in the `external` directory.
 	```
 	cd external/caffe